CKjolhede/backend_mod_1_prework/section3/README.md

-# Section 3 - GROWTH MINDSET, Arrays and Loops
+git# Section 3 - GROWTH MINDSET, Arrays and Loops

 Section 3 is estimated to take a total of 6-10 hours to complete.
 Similar to the previous sections, this section of pre-work involves 📒reading, 👩🏻‍💻exercises, and 📝reflection questions.
 Make sure to manage your time well so that should you get stuck and need help, you have plenty of time to do so and meet the deadline.